Battle of the Nudes (engraving): Date

-Although most art historians have dated the work to the period 1465-1475, in 1984 the suggestion was made that the print draws directly from a Roman sculpture known to have been excavated in Rome in 1489, Three Satyrs strangled by a Serpent (now Graz, Austria).
+Although most art historians have dated the work to the period 1465-1475, in 1984 the suggestion was made that the print draws directly from a Roman sculpture of three satyrs struggling with a serpent, which was excavated in Rome in 1488 or 1489 and subsequently acquired by Lorenzo de' Medici.
 Pollaiuolo was in Rome from 1484, and this would mean the print was executed there.
 This suggestion remains the subject of debate.

 Surviving impressions

 There are fifty impressions known to have survived to 1939; their distribution gives an interesting insight into the spread of top-class old master prints.
 As at the census in Langdale in 2002, there are sixteen in the United States, all apparently arrived since 1890, and mostly during the period 1930-1960.
 Italy has nine impressions, England five, and Paris three.
 There were five in Germany in 1939, of which one seems definitely to have been destroyed during World War II, one other "lost" from Bremen, and one lost sight of after the war.
 The other impressions outside Europe are in Melbourne and Ottawa; in Europe the Albertina in Vienna, the Netherlands (3), Strasbourg (1) and Budapest have impressions.
 Two of the three impressions in Switzerland are the only ones in the world still in private collections.